influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/functions/technical-analysis.md

 weight: 205
 ---

-Use technical analysis functions to apply algorithms to your data--often used to analyze financial and investment data.
+Use technical analysis functions to apply algorithms to your time series data.

-Each analysis function below covers **syntax**, including parameters to pass to the function, and **examples** of how to use the function.
-Examples use [NOAA water sample data](/influxdb/v2.7/reference/sample-data/#noaa-water-sample-data).
+Many of these algorithms are often used to analyze financial and investment data, but have application in other use cases as well.

 - [Predictive analysis](#predictive-analysis):
   - [HOLT_WINTERS()](#holt_winters)